telekom/style-doc/README.md

                  files [files ...]

 positional arguments:
-  files              The file(s) or folder(s) to restyle.
+  files              file(s) or folder(s) to restyle

 optional arguments:
-  -h, --help         show this help message and exit --max_len MAX_LEN  The maximum length of lines.
-Default: 119 --check_only       Whether to only check and not fix styling issues.
-  --py_only          Whether to only check py files.
+  -h, --help         show this help message and exit --max_len MAX_LEN  maximum length of lines, default: 119 --check_only       only check and not fix styling issues --py_only          only check py files
-  --rst_only         Whether to only check rst files.
+  --rst_only         only check rst files
 ```

 ### Examples